 - For graphs, our preferred symbols are filled and open circles, triangles, squares, or diamonds; where possible, the same symbol should be used for the same entity in different figures.

-- Text labelling: use 12 pt bold uppercase letters (A, B, C, etc.) to distinguish figure panels; other labelling should be 8 pt Arial font (sentence case) (headings should be bold); for gene sequences, use Courier font to ensure that each letter is the same width; use Symbol font for Greek characters.
+- Text labelling: use 12 pt bold uppercase letters (A, B, C, etc.) to distinguish figure panels.
+Other labelling should be 8 pt Arial font (sentence case) and headings should be bold.
+For gene sequences, use Courier font to ensure that each letter is the same width.
+Use Symbol font for Greek characters.

 - Applications such as Adobe Illustrator, Canvas, DeltaGraph, Corel Draw, Freehand, MatLab and SigmaPlot provide these formats.